Git-Mastery: Lessons

 Option 2: Repurpose the sandbox from the previous hands-on practical

-Do some changes to swimming.txt, and commit those changes.
+Then change swimming.txt and commit those changes.

 git switch main